March for Our Lives: Twitter

-The use of Twitter started when this movement originated after the Parkland shooting in Florida, where 17 individuals died.
+The movement originated after the Parkland shooting in Florida, where 17 individuals died.
 During the shooting, multiple students used Twitter, including freshman Aidan Minoff, who tweeted, "I am in a school shooting right now..."
 Twitter allowed others around the world to suddenly be aware of what was happening in real time and showing the raw emotion of these students.
-Twitter was a more "formal" news platform that supported greater two-way communication between the organization and the audience.
+Twitter supported greater two-way communication between the organization and the audience than traditional news media outlets.

 The March For Our Lives Twitter started in February 2018, with the Twitter handle, @AMarch4OurLives.
 Up to date, the Twitter account has 450,000 followers and are a student-run organization with a large social media presence.
 The March For Our Lives Twitter has real time, up to date tweets about the movement.
 It includes tweets about the red flag bill being signed in from other March For Our Lives accounts based in different locations, such as NYC.
 In addition, the March For Our Lives Twitter account also alerts their followers about the events that are happening, such as meetings at Town Halls or when certain protests are happening.
-All of their posts follow certain guidelines and relevance, and they also continue to retweet their own tweets too.

 Instagram

 In March 2018, Selena Gomez shared the march's hashtag #MarchForOurLives with the message: "Protect kids, not guns!" and this post had received 2 million likes.
 Lady Gaga also documented the march, releasing a series of Instagram videos calling for action from politicians to enforce stricter gun laws.
 The march has drawn support from Taylor Swift, Miley Cyrus, Kim Kardashian, Ariana Grande, and they have pledged to join and perform at the march.

 The students who survived the Stoneman Douglas High School shooting and millions of students worldwide participated in March for Our Lives, emerging as more influential on Instagram than celebrities on the gun control.
 One of the tools they used were the hashtags.
 Top hashtags such as #MarchForOurLives #NeverAgain, #GunControlNow, and #EnoughIsEnough are used to spread the word and call on the public's attention.
 Instagram becomes an 'informal' narrative platform that promoted a 'clicktivism' type of responses from the audience for the march.
-Besides, students collaborate with Bartle Bogle Hegarty(BBH) to create the first Instagram coloring book.
+Besides, students collaborate with Bartle Bogle Hegarty (BBH) to create the first Instagram coloring book.
 BBH L.A. executive creative director Zach Hilder said, "we wanted to give them tools to elevate their voices, create a way to unify their message and allow everyone to participate in the march.
 That's the inspiration for Color for Our Lives."